tolarewaju3/eda-servicenow/README.md

 ## Setup Ansible Envrionment

-We'll create two things: a job template and a rulebook.

-The job template will run a playbook that resets the password on the RHEL host, while our rulebook will capture ServiceNow events and call the job template.
+We'll create a job template and a rulebook.
+The job template **runs a playbook to reset the password** on the RHEL host, while the rulebook **captures ServiceNow events and calls the job template.**

 ### Create a Job Template